VKnowU: Evaluating Visual Knowledge Understanding in Multimodal LLMs: Embedding Visual Knowledge into MLLMs

-\paragraph{Cold Start Data Generation.} We also provide data in the \textit{See--Think--Answer} format to facilitate SFT scenarios.
-We first employed an MLLM to generate \textit{See-Think-Answer} responses and only retained those cases where the model produced both a correct answer and an output in desired format.
+\paragraph{\textbf{Cold Start Data Generation.}} We also provide data in the \textit{See--Think--Answer} format to facilitate SFT scenarios.
+We first employed an MLLM (Qwen2.5-VL-7B, see more details in Appendix D) to generate \textit{See-Think-Answer} responses and only retained those cases where the model produced both a correct answer and an output in desired format.
 Following the similar manner in Sec.~\ref{sec:visual knowledge reward}, we then ensured the model could correctly answer question using only the text-based visual content as a proxy for the visual input, thereby guaranteeing that the reasoning was grounded in explicit visual knowledge.
 This process resulted in about 12K high-quality QAs, which we denote as \DATA-CS-12K.